Physically-Motivated Guiding States for Local Hamiltonians: Classical Tractability within the Goldilocks Zone

 \subsection{The Goldilocks Zone}

+Our goal in defining the Goldilocks zone is to establish a regime where the classical and quantum problem variants share comparable input information, allowing a fair assessment of their computational differences.
+Since the inclusion $\cl{BQP} \subseteq \cl{BPP}$ is unresolved, unifying the input models is crucial to ensure claims of quantum advantage rest on differences in computational complexity rather than on asymmetric information supplied to the two algorithms.
+Encouragingly, most of the guiding state families we introduce lie within this Goldilocks zone, and hence maintain classical tractability under appropriate parameter conditions.
+We argue that states lying outside this regime could forfeit classical tractability, weakening the ability to contrast quantum and classical approaches. \cref{fig:venn} presented a region of states where proper comparisons can be made between the classical and quantum settings.

-A main result of this work concerns discussions between the \clw{BQP}{complete} and \cl{BPP} result of the \sc{Guided Local Hamiltonian} problem, particularly in the context of the newly defined guiding state types. \cref{fig:venn} presented a region of states where proper comparisons can be made between the classical and quantum settings.
-The \cl{BPP} result, which solves the ground state energy decision problem to constant accuracy, is achieved via a dequantisation algorithm that requires the guiding state to have a constant overlap with the ground state.
+The \cl{BPP} of Ref.\cite{gharibian2023dequantizing}, which solves the ground-state energy decision problem to constant accuracy, is achieved via a so-called \emph{dequantisation} algorithm that requires the guiding state to have a constant overlap with the ground state.
 The input model for this regime only requires efficient classical sample-query access to the guiding state.
 Whereas the quantum setting requires a succinct description of the guiding state that allows for efficient state preparation.
 We refer to the overlap of these two input models as the \emph{Goldilocks zone}, \cref{fig:goldilocks}, where the guiding state types are sufficiently general to sustain coherent comparisons between the two settings.

 The states lying within the Goldilocks zone are those that are `just right' for the \sc{Guided Local Hamiltonian} problem's \cl{BQP} and \cl{BPP} results.

 \begin{definition}[Goldilocks State] Let $\ket{\Upsilon}$ be a normalised state such that there exists an efficient classical description of the state allowing for: \begin{inparaenum}[(1)] \item efficient classical sample-query access of the state and, \item the existence of a polynomial-time state preparation procedure. \end{inparaenum} \end{definition}